 Black Panther 2

 Black Panther 2 is still on Disney’s release schedule, despite the tragic, untimely death of star Chadwick Boseman.
-It’s unclear if Marvel plans to recast the role, but that seems like a difficult, even unwise proposition at this time.
+Marvel has made it official that they have no intention of recasting the role of T’Challa, which is absolutely the right move.

 Ryan Coogler will return as director, but there are no other details currently available.
 We have more information on Black Panther 2 right here.